 "If they were real, you wouldn't need the goggles to see them."

 Now, I personally do not like the Louvre because Parisians do not bathe, so even if I had ever been to Europe I would not have seen Da Vinci's popular Mona Lisa in person.
 But I can promise you that the Entros rendition is just as lifelike as in the reproductions.
 There she was.
-That sepia smile.
-The quixotic nose.
+That smile.
+The quixotic gaze.
 Hint of cleavage.
 I could not help but think: what ... what quirk of fate will save me from my boredom?

 Brainstorm to the rescue.
 "Milliman!"
 I barked.
 "Hand me one of those virtual Magic Markers.
 Quick, man!"